 Everyone on both sides of my family loves food, a love I have definitely inherited.
-And growing up with various health ailments and acupuncturist parents has also given me a passion for nutrition and ~wellness~.
+And growing up with various health ailments and acupuncturist parents has also given me a passion for nutrition and *wellness*.
 But I’m not really interested in the white washed colonized wellness world of social media and food blogs.
-While I do think there are certain universalities when it comes to health, I think a major thing that wellness movements are missing is eating the way our specific ancestors ate, of connecting food with stories and memories, of indulging in something delicious and maybe a little unhealthy because it feeds our souls and fills us with history.
+While I do think there are certain universalities when it comes to health, I think a major thing that the mainstream wellness movement is missing is eating the way our personal ancestors ate, of connecting food with stories and memories, of indulging in something delicious and maybe a little unhealthy because it feeds our souls and fills us with history.
 I don’t want to forget my families histories.
-Just because the world tried to erase us, doesn’t mean that we are gone.
-I want to get back to my roots, to eat the way my ancestors ate, with the reverence and joy of breaking (g-free) bread with loved ones, with the appreciation for what we have, in spite of everything, but without their fear that it could all be taken away at any moment.
+Just because the world tried to erase us, doesn’t mean that we are gone or hiding.
+I want to get back to my roots, to eat the way my ancestors ate, with the reverence and joy of breaking (g-free) bread with loved ones, with their appreciation for what we have in spite of everything, but without their fear that it could all be taken away at any moment.

 I am strictly not interested in being a food blogger.
 I think.
 It’s something I have half heartedly toyed around with when friends have enthusiastically suggested I start one.
 But that’s an oversaturated market and most of what I eat isn’t very interesting and I also don’t think I could ever write a recipe clearly enough for someone else to follow.
 I am the worst good cook.
 My food tastes good, but there is no method to the madness.
 I burn myself a lot, don’t always clean as I go, don’t measure things, don’t time things, borrow bits and pieces from other recipes, cross my fingers, and eat it no matter what because I hate waste.
 (I have a theory my hate of waste is in part my love of and fear for the environment and it’s ongoing destruction and part inherited scarcity mindset, thank you trauma, thank you genocide, thank you ancestors who had to flee before the bread had a chance to rise!)